Definitions of Biblical Days

 The next day, the 15th of the month, was a special Sabbath, a day of rest.
 This pattern helps establish that sunset or roughly the time of the evening meal is the time of the calendar break between the days.
 In the case of Passover, the meal itself marks the day-break, and once the meal is eaten, and everyone has had their fill, the Sabbath has started and it is now day 15 of the 1st month.

 Symbolically, the meal marks the day-break because the Exodus from Egypt, which this meal is commemorating, was also a break-in-time.
-The Israelites left Egypt on this same day, and had been slaves before, and would be free after their departure.
+The children of Jacob left Egypt on this same day, and had been slaves before, and would be free after their departure.
 As will be shown, the Exodus was on a 10 fold Jubilee break, a major break in historical time.

 Many times in the Mosaic Covenant people become unclean and remain this way until evening.
-This expression happens around such things as touching the carcass of a dead animal,1 bodily emissions 2 sexual relations3 or eating anything found dead or torn by wild animals.4
+This expression happens around such things as touching the carcass of a dead animal, bodily emissions sexual relations or eating anything found dead or torn by wild animals.

 The idea of being unclean until evening is capturing an idea that the person involved is unclean through the end of the day.